 How many times have you copied a glaze formula, only to find that it didn’t work as expected?
 It is not unheard of for glazes with the same formula to produce different results.
 While this may seem like a dead end, it does not have to be.

 Imagine a ceramic glaze that fires perfectly at both cone 10 and cone 6, in reduction and oxidation, and in a soda firing, yet still produces a variety of exciting, stable colors.
 Kristina Bogdanov, who teaches ceramics at Ohio Wesleyan College in Delaware, Ohio, was intrigued by the possibilities when she realized that one of… Read More »

+Detail of a plate glazed with Sumi’s Volumetric Clear Glaze mixed with commercial stain.
 Mixing ceramic glazes from scratch can be intimidating to those just getting started.
 And sometimes it just isn’t practical or possible to purchase or have access to an accurate gram scale.
 But that doesn’t necessarily mean that mixing glazes is out… Read More »

-f you’d like a bigger selection of glaze colors, but don’t have the time or money it takes to mix and test new ones, don’t fret.
+If you’d like a bigger selection of glaze colors, but don’t have the time or money it takes to mix and test new ones, don’t fret.
 Working with what you have on hand can yield some interesting results.
 Today, we’ll show you a couple of simple ways to get more from your studio glazes.
 Whether… Read More »